 My friends and I flew into Dubrovnik and arrived late in the afternoon.
 We made advanced reservations for a popular upscale restaurant on the water, Nautika.
 (See Where to Eat for more details).
-By planning a dinner in advance it helped force us to stay awake through the jet lag and start the trip off right.
-After dinner it's easy to walk around Old Town.
+Planning a dinner helped force us to stay awake through the jet lag and start the trip off right.
+After dinner, it's easy to walk around Old Town.
 The restaurant is located right by one of the entrances to Old Town and there are often street musicians and performers right in that area.

 Our itinerary only allotted one full day in Dubrovnik, so we packed it in.
 I’ve outlined the most efficient, best of everything, one-day itinerary for Dubrovnik below.

 For a breakfast with historical views, start the day at Gradska Kavana Arsenal Restaurant in Old Town.
 This puts you right by the Old City Port.
 The service is relatively quick, so we were able to have a sit down meal without taking up too much time.
 See Where to Eat for more details.
 After breakfast, we walked towards the Pile Gate, but took in all of the sites as we walked.